-DTSC, in conjunction with DOI, provided information regarding the cleanup of the PG&E Topock Site to the public through open house/public hearings sessions, the Administrative Record file in the public information repositories for the Site, and announcements published in several local community area newspapers prior to the start of the Public Comment Period.
-(Listed on page 17) Additional information regarding the investigation and cleanup activities that have been and will be conducted at the Site can be found on the project website at: http://www.dtsc-topock.com
+DTSC, in conjunction with DOI, is providing information regarding the cleanup of the PG&E Topock Site to the public through open house/public hearings sessions, the Administrative Record file in the public information repositories for the Site, and announcements published in several local community area newspapers prior to the start of the Public Comment Period.
+(Listed on page 17) DTSC and DOI encourage the public to gain a more comprehensive understanding of the Site and the investigation and cleanup activities that have been and will be conducted at the Site.
+DTSC, in consultation with DOI, may modify the Preferred Alternative or select another remedial alternative presented in this draft Statement of Basis upon evaluation of new information and/or comments received during the public comment period.
+Therefore, the public is encouraged to review and comment on all alternatives presented in this draft Statement of Basis and its associated draft EIR.